Alan Simpson (runner): Biography

-Simpson represented England in the mile at the British Empire and Commonwealth Games but did not make the final at the Games in Perth, Australia.
+Simpson represented England in the mile at the British Empire and Commonwealth Games but did not make the final at the 1962 British Empire and Commonwealth Games in Perth, Australia.

 Simpson became the British 1 mile champion after winning the British AAA Championships title at the 1963 AAA Championships and the 1964 AAA Championships.
 Later that year at the 1964 Olympic Games in Tokyo, he represented Great Britain in the 1500 metres.

 Simpson won a third AAA title at the 1965 AAA Championships and finished second in 1966.
-Shortly afterwards he represented England at the Games in Kingston, Jamaica and won a silver medal.
+Shortly afterwards he represented England at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica and won a silver medal.

 Simpson died on 24 October 2024, at the age of 84.